-74. Subject to the provisions of this Act-
+78. Subject to the provisions of this Act-

-(a) Where a cheque is not presented for payment $p^{a_y ment}$. within a reasonable time of its issue, and the drawer or the person on whose account it is drawn had the right at the time of such presentment, as between him and the banker, to have the cheque paid, and suffers actual damage through the delay, he is discharged to the extent of such damage, that is to say, to the extent to which such drawer or person is a creditor of such banker to a larger amount than he would have been, had such cheque been paid;

-(b) In determining what is a reasonable time, regard shall be had to the nature of the instrument, the usage of trade and of bankers, and the facts of the particular case;

-(c) the holder of such cheque as to which such drawer or person is discharged shall be a creditor, in lieu of such drawer or person, of such banker to the

-Presentment of cheque for a ment p v. extent of such discharge, and entitled to recover the amount from him.
+- (a) where a cheque is not presented for payment within a reasonable time of its issue, and the drawer or the person on whose account it is drawn had the right at the time of such presentment, as between him and the banker, to have the cheque paid, and suffers actual damage through the delay, he is discharged to the extent of such damage, that is to say, to the extent to which such drawer or person is a creditor of such banker to a larger amount than he would have been, had such cheque been paid; - (b) in determining what is a reasonable time, regard shall be had to the nature of the instrument, the usage of trade and of bankers, and the facts of the particular case; - (c) the holder of such cheque as to which such drawer or person is discharged shall be a creditor, in lieu of such drawer or person, of such banker to the extent of such discharge, and is entitled to recover the amount from him.

-Revocation of banker's authority.
-75. The duty and authority of a banker to pay a cheque drawn on him by his customer are determined by-
+Revocation of banker's authority

+79. The duty and authority of a banker to pay a cheque drawn on him by his customer are determined by-